dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
 For our running example of block B,
-An execution driven by S-3 with three threads may be able to avoid re-executions incurred in S-2 by waiting on an ABORTED mark.
+An execution driven by S-3 with three threads may be able to avoid several of the re-executions incurred in S-2 by waiting on an ABORTED mark.
 A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, shown below.

 * possible time steps with 3 threads: